NU-CUCIS/ph5concat/README.md

   [-i infile]    input file containing HEP data files (default: list.txt)
   ```
   + `<np>`: Number of MPI processes.
-  + `partitioning keys`: when command-line option '-k' is used, a new dataset
+  + `partitioning keys`: when command-line option '-k' is used, a new dataset,
-    will be created in each group in the output file, which can be used by
+    referred as the 'partition key dataset', will be created in each group in
+    the output file, which can be used by applications to partition datasets
-    applications to partition datasets among processes when performing parallel
+    among processes when performing parallel read operations.
+The name of
-    read operations.
-The new dataset, referred as the 'partition key dataset',
-    is named '`base_name`.seq' where `base_name` is the dataset name specified
+    this new dataset is '`base_name`.seq' where `base_name` is the dataset
-    in the command-line option '-k'.
-Contents of the partition key dataset are
+    name specified in the command-line option '-k'.
+Contents of the partition
-    generated based on the dataset `base_name` in group '/spill'.
-Thus all
+    key dataset will be generated based on the dataset `base_name` in group
-    input files **must** contain group '/spill', if option '-k' is used.
-This
+    '/spill'.
+Thus all input files **must** contain group '/spill', if option
+    '-k' is used.
+This `base_name` dataset should contain integral values
-    base dataset contains integral values, sorted in a non-decreasing order,
+    sorted in a non-decreasing order, i.e. a latter element is either equal
-    i.e. a latter is either equal or bigger than the former and are not
+    or bigger than the former and are not necessarily incremented by one.
-    necessarily incremented by one.
-Because the concatenation implemented in
+    Because the concatenation implemented in `ph5_concat` is based on the
-    `ph5_concat` is based on the order of given input file names, the values of
+    order of given input file names, the values of `base_name` dataset in one
-    `base_name` dataset in one file are always treated as larger values than
+    file are always treated as larger values than the files concatenated
+    before it.
-    the files concatenated before it.
-An example of option '-k' is '-k evt',
+  + An example use of option '-k' is '-k evt', which is the event ID.
+A common
-    which is the event ID.
-A common practice of data partitioning strategy used
+    practice of data partitioning strategy used in parallel reads is to assign
-    in parallel reads is to assign dataset elements with the same values of
+    dataset elements associated with the same values of 'run', 'subrun', and
-    'run', 'subrun', and 'evt' to the same MPI process.
-These 3 datasets are
+    'evt' to the same MPI process.
+These 3 datasets are referred to as 3-tuple
-    referred to as 3-tuple index datasets.
-If the order of data is important,
+    index datasets.
+If the order of data is important, then users are
-    then users are recommended to first run utility program
+    recommended to first run utility program
     [utils/sort_file_list](utils#sort_file_list) to sort the input file names,
     and then use the sorted file name list to run `ph5_concat`.
-Note the unique
-    ID values in the key datasets are consistent across all groups in the
+  + Note the unique ID values in the key datasets generated in the output file
+    are consistent across all the groups.
-    output file.
-When option '-k' is not used, the partition key dataset will
+  + When option '-k' is not used, the partition key dataset will
     not be created.
 In this case, users can later run utility program
     [add_key](utils/README.md#add_key) to add partitioning key datasets.
   + I/O buffer size: when command-line option '-b' is used with value 0, this